Open-Coding-Society/dna_dynamite/navigation/instructions.md

   <h2>Welcome to DNA Dynamite</h2>
   <p>
     Here are the instructions to play:<br><br>
-    Drag and drop the base pairs in the bank of bases to their corresponding spots on DNA to complete the strands.
+    Drag and drop the base pairs in the Bank of Bases to their corresponding spots on DNA to complete the strands.
     If the strand disappears before it's completed, you lose one life.
     If you lose three lives, you must answer 3 trivia questions to revive and keep playing.<br><br>
-    **Base Pair Rules:**<br>
+    **Base Pair Rules/Key:**<br>
-    - Adenine always pairs with Thymine (A → T)<br>
+    - Adenine pairs with Thymine <br>
-    - Guanine always pairs with Cytosine (G → C)
+    - Guanine pairs with Cytosine
   </p>
   <button onclick="closePopup()">OK</button>
 </div>